-As you might remember, last summer, we started working with our friends at Environmental Defence and Canadian Association of Physicians for the Environment to ensure Volkswagen is held accountable for cheating the Canadian public and polluting our air.
+In 2017, we started working with our friends at Environmental Defence to ensure Volkswagen is held accountable for cheating the Canadian public and polluting our air.

 It is estimated that 105,000 Volkswagen, Audi and Porsche vehicles equipped with the illegal emissions-cheating software were imported and sold in Canada.
 The software acts like a secret on/off switch for legal compliance by turning the cars’ pollution control equipment on in the laboratory, but off when driven on the open road.